Best Smart Vent: Take Home Climate Control To The Next Level

 Like any good smart vent system, you can schedule your temperature preferences for each room, then Alea works with your thermostat to do the rest.
 Alea will initially be compatible with Ecobee, Nest, and Honeywell Lyric thermostats.

 The vents are packed with sensors, 11 total.
 They use the sensors to measure…well, basically everything.
 Perhaps this quote from their website says it best,

 “Alea measures, analyzes, verifies and adjusts based on your individual room settings, room usage, time of day, local weather, sun exposure, and more.”

 Beyond that, Alea vents will include a couple features that no other smart vents have.

 Each smart vent includes air quality sensors.
-Cool, I can see integrations with smart air purifiers in the future.
+Cool!
+I can see possible integrations with smart air purifiers in the future.

 The vent’s main power source is 4AA batteries, but they are also equipped with a rechargeable battery which uses energy-harvesting to prolong battery life by 20-30%.